|Last Quarterly Update:||1/23/2017|

 The US RV dealer industry includes about 2,600 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $16 billion.

 Demand is driven by consumer income and population demographics.
 The profitability of individual companies depends on effective marketing and inventory management.
 Large dealerships have advantages in breadth of product line, repair center capability, and marketing efficiencies.
 Small dealers can compete by providing superior customer service or securing favorable locations.
 The US industry is fragmented: the top 50 companies account for about 35% of industry revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY

-Major products include new motor homes (about 35 percent of sales), new travel trailers (30 percent), and used RVs (25 percent).
-Other dealership services include repair and maintenance, sales of RV parts, and extended warranty service contracts.
+Major products include new motor homes (about 30% of sales), new travel trailers (30%), and used RVs (25%).
+Other sources of revenue for dealers include repair and maintenance, sales of RV parts, and extended warranty service contracts.
 Some dealers, especially in northern climates, also sell snowmobiles or other products during the winter.